mrbatist/EpiNow2DA/README.md

 ## Installation

-Install the stable version of the package:
+Install the released version of the package:

 ``` r
 install.packages("EpiNow2")
 ```

-Install the stable development version of the package with:
+Install the development version of the package with:

 ``` r
 install.packages("EpiNow2", repos = "https://epiforecasts.r-universe.dev")
 ```

-Install the unstable development version of the package with (few users should need to do this):
+Alternatively, install the development version of the package with (few users should need to do this):

 ``` r
 remotes::install_github("epiforecasts/EpiNow2")